SEER Stat Fact Sheets: All Cancer Sites

 At a Glance

-Lifetime Risk: Lifetime risk is the probability of developing or dying from a disease in the course of one's lifespan.
-Based on the most recent data, approximately 40.8 percent of men and women will be diagnosed with all cancer sites at some point during their lifetime.
+Lifetime Risk of Developing Cancer: Approximately 40.8 percent of men and women will be diagnosed with all cancer sites at some point during their lifetime, based on 2008-2010 data.

-Prevalence of this cancer: There are an estimated 13,027,914 people currently living with all cancer sites in the United States.
+Prevalence of this cancer: In 2011, there were an estimated 13,397,159 people living with all cancer sites in the United States.

 Survival StatisticsShow More